shrutirandive/django_CRUD/README.md

 DELETE specific country from database

-The list of countries have :
+The list of countries have following features:
 - **Polulation** is represented in million/billion using **django.contrib.humanize**
 - Country code and capital is in proper format i.e. in Capitalize and uppercase
 - **Search** filter for any **country** and also be applied to its **capital** or **code**